amoserULC/Vizier/README.md

 # Goals
 * **0.0.1**
-    * Differentiate between DPViz and Vizier
+    * Differentiate between DPViz and Vizier (I have already tried just running Vizier without all changes in place, and it conflicts with the actual DPViz module that's already installed)
         * Backup.php
         * Restore.php
         * install.php